 Settings → Privacy & Security → Tracking

-Allow Apps to Request to Track
+Turn off Allow Apps to Request to Track.

 Settings → Privacy & Security → Apple Advertising